-It must indicate that you have pain all the tuition fees.
+It must indicate that you have paid all the tuition fees.

 It must have been issued in the past ten years.
 It must be valid, at least, for six months over the date you will leave Brazil.
 There must be two blank pages in it as well.

 You must state where you will live during your stay in Brazil.
 IF you will be staying with a friend/relative, provide a copy of his/her ID card or passport.

 You can download it from the nearest Brazilian embassy or consulate in your home country.
 Please be careful when you complete it.
 Pay attention to details.
 Then print, date, and sign it.

 You have to provide two 3×4 photos.
 They must have been taken in the past three months.
 The background must be white clear.
 Your face must cover %60-%70 of the photo.